Edgar Jopson: Student activism

-The First Quarter Storm
+First Quarter Storm

 During former President Marcos' State of the Nation Address on January 26, 1970, NUSP and other moderate groups organized a demonstration wherein students from different assembly points would converge in front of the Philippine Congress, calling for a non-partisan Constitutional Convention.
 An hour after the program outside Congress began, radical groups arrived and cut through the group, positioning themselves at the very front of the mass.
 Things began to get out of hand and, in an attempt to control the crowd and protect the students by ending the program early, Jopson took to the stage to seize the microphones to prevent one of the radical leaders, Gary Olivar, from delivering his speech.
 The radicals saw this as a hostile attempt of Jopson claiming authority over the groups and lambasted him for it.
 President Marcos came out of Congress as students were burning an effigy of him; this coincided some students throwing a cardboard coffin and crocodile at him.
-At this point, Jopson attempted to disperse the 50,000 students in attendance but the metrocoms began attacking everyone on site.
+At this point, Jopson attempted to disperse the 50,000 students in attendance but the Metrocoms began attacking everyone on site.
 The students fought back, throwing bottles and stones at them.
 Jopson and his peers fled, attempting to aid as many students as they can while going into hiding.

 After the events of January 26, Jopson was under fire for implying the violence to not be the fault of NUSP but of the radicals and the police alone, thereby detaching NUSP completely from the radical groups.
-Ed came to realize this and in an article for the Manila Times on Feb 7, 1970 said that he calls on all youth and student groups to unite as one after the incident which failed to do so.
+Ed came to realize this and in an article for The Manila Times on February 7, 1970 said that he calls on all youth and student groups to unite as one after the incident which failed to do so.